Ectoplasm (paranormal): Ectenic force

-The idea of ectoplasm was merged into the notion of an "ectenic force" by some early psychical researchers who were seeking a physical explanation for reports of psychokinesis in séances.
-Its existence was initially hypothesized by Count Agenor de Gasparin, to explain the phenomena of table turning and tapping during séances.
+The idea of ectoplasm was merged into the notion of an "ectenic force" by some early psychical researchers who were seeking a physical explanation for reports of psychokinesis in sessions.
+Its existence was initially hypothesized by Count Agenor de Gasparin (1810–1871), to explain the phenomena of table turning and tapping during séances.
 Ectenic force was named by de Gasparin's colleague M. Thury, a professor of natural history at the Academy of Geneva.
 Between them, de Gasparin and Thury conducted a number of experiments in ectenic force, and claimed some success.
 Their work was not independently verified.

 Other psychical researchers who studied mediumship speculated that within the human body an unidentified fluid termed the "psychode", "psychic force" or "ecteneic force" existed and was capable of being released to influence matter.
-This view was held by Camille Flammarion and William Crookes, however a later psychical researcher Hereward Carrington pointed out that the fluid was hypothetical and has never been discovered.
+This view was held by Camille Flammarion and William Crookes; however, a later psychical researcher Hereward Carrington pointed out that the fluid was hypothetical and has never been discovered.

 The psychical investigator W. J. Crawford (1881–1920) had claimed that a fluid substance was responsible for levitation of objects after witnessing the medium Kathleen Goligher.
 Crawford, after witnessing a number of her séances, claimed to have obtained flashlight photographs of the substance; he later described the substance as "plasma".
 He claimed the substance is not visible to the naked eye but can be felt by the body.

 The physicist and psychical researcher Edmund Edward Fournier d'Albe later investigated the medium Kathleen Goligher at many sittings and arrived at the opposite conclusions to Crawford; according to D'Albe, no paranormal phenomena such as levitation had occurred with Goligher and stated he had found evidence of fraud.
 D'Albe claimed the substance in the photographs of Crawford was ordinary muslin.
 During a séance D'Albe had observed white muslin between Goligher's feet.